Location: Casson Farms – Medstead, Saskatchewan

 Factory vs. FarmTRX – the CR9060 already had a factory yield monitor.
-“We use both yield monitors, but when the factory yield monitor goes haywire we don’t bother stopping, we still get consistent data from the FarmTRX yield monitor”, says Casson.
 Since the New Holland is a mass flow sensor and the FarmTRX is a volume flow sensor, the two are independent and can run simultaneously on the same combine.
 When they are both calibrated and operating properly the results are very similar, as evidenced by the yield maps below.
 Both were acquired simultaneously from the 54-acre pea field by the CR9060.

 Fungicide Trial Assessment – everyone associated with the farm was excited in August 2019 when Bryn started showing the Climate Fieldview NDVI imagery for the wheat fungicide trials.
 The early results from a July fungicide trial looked spectacular.
 “You could see exactly where I unfolded the booms and started spraying”.

 Leading into harvest time, the fungicide trial area continued to look promising.
 Though it was expensive, the results warranted consideration for widespread use the following season.
-“I was excited while harvesting this trial area and was expecting to see great yield results based on the satellite imagery”, but Casson was in for a surprise.
-“Satellite imagery is a great tool for in-season decision making, but It doesn’t necessarily translate to your final yield.
+“I was excited while harvesting this trial area and was expecting to see improved yield results based on the satellite imagery”, but Casson was in for a surprise.
+“Satellite imagery is a great tool for in-season decision making, but it doesn’t necessarily translate to your final yield.
 You need a yield monitor for that”, said Casson.
-The fungicide translated into strong plant health and growth but had very little impact on the yield itself.
+This specific fungicide produced strong plant health and growth, but for this particular trial, growing season, and crop, it had very little impact on the yield itself.

-Comparison in Climate Fieldview – exporting the corrected yield map was a couple mouse clicks and a minute or so of processing time from the FarmTRX web app.
-Importing the yield map to Climate Fieldview was simple and took mere seconds.
-Drag and drop the field.zip file onto the import tab; it automatically unzipped, opened and registered to the right location with high-resolution yield data retained.
-Overlaying the NDVI and yield data revealed the story and allowed comparison of data from various sources in Fieldview.
-Visually, there is no difference between the fungicide trial area in the north and non-trial area in the south.
-Average yield confirmed this: trial = 71.10 bu/ac; non-trial = 71.18 bu/ac.
+Comparison in Climate Fieldview – exporting the corrected yield map was a couple of mouse clicks and a minute or so of processing time from the FarmTRX Web App.
+Importing the yield map to Climate Fieldview, where things can neatly be analyzed, was simple and took mere seconds.
+Drag and drop the field.zip file onto the import tab; and it automatically unzipped, opened and registered to the right location with high-resolution yield data retained.
+Overlaying the NDVI imagery over the yield map revealed the story by allowing the comparison of data from various sources in Fieldview.
+Visually, there was no yield shift in the fungicide trial area in the north versus non-trial area in the south.
+Weigh-wagon test measurements over uniform ground confirmed that average yield for the trial area = 71.10 bu/ac; non-trial = 71.18 bu/ac.